-We still had half a day to enjoy Seoul before leaving with 17.15 flight back to Jakarta.
+We still had more than half a day to enjoy Seoul before leaving with 17.15 flight back to Jakarta.
 We checked out Hotel after breakfast and hopped on to Taxi to take us to Bukchon Hanok Village.

 Photo shoot at Bukchon Hanok Village

 If you want to get to Bukchon Hanok Village, it is close to Samcheong-dong street and located between the Gyeongbokgung Palace and Changdeokgung Palace.
 Hop on the subway to Anguk Station (Seoul Subway Line 3).
 Take exit 3 and head to your right.
 After about 200 meters you will see a large information sign that begins the Bukchon Village Walking Tour.

 From Insadong we continue waking to Ikseon-dong.
 Ikseon-dong only recently started to become a trend as young artists and entrepreneurs began to open businesses like cafes, restaurants, and handicraft shops with unique concepts and designs.